omiejung01/Omega_Coin/README.md

 # Omega_Coin
 This is for in-app money.
-Omega coin
+Omega coin project

 # db.inc.php
 Please put this code in your chatapp/db.inc.php